 Seokguram Grotto and Bulguksa Temple

 Dabotap, or the Pagoda of Abundant Treasures, is marked by a unique structure built with elaborately carved granite blocks.
-It also features on the face of the Korean 10 won coin.
-By contrast, Seokgatap, or the Pagoda of Shakyamuni, is better known for its delightfully simple structure which exhibits fine symmetry and balance.
-The pagoda is now generally regarded as the archetype of all the three-story stone pagodas built across Korea thereafter.
+It also features the face of the Korean 10 won coin.
+By contrast, Seokgatap, or the Pagoda of Shakyamuni, is better known for its delightfully simple structure, which exhibits fine symmetry and balance.
+This pagoda is now generally regarded as the archetype of all the three-story stone pagodas built across Korea thereafter.

 Royal Tombs of the Joseon Dynasty

-Stone Warrior, Guardian of the Royal Tombs
+- Stone Warrior, the Guardian of the Royal Tombs

-The defensive position of the fortress was reinforced by exploiting the rugged topography of the mountain (average height: at least 480m).
-The perimeter of its wall is about 12.3km.
-According to a record dating from the Joseon Period, about 4,000 people lived in the town built inside the fortress, which also served as a temporary capital for the royal family and the military command to take refuge in during emergencies.
+The defensive position of the fortress was reinforced by exploiting the rugged topography of the mountain (average height: at least 480 m).
+The perimeter of its wall is about 12.3 km.
+According to a record dating back to the Joseon period, about 4,000 people lived in the town built inside the fortress, which also served as a temporary capital for the royal family and military commands to take refuge in during emergencies.
 Accordingly, temporary palaces, the Jongmyo shrine, and Sajikdan Altar were built in the fortress in 1711 during the reign of King Sukjong of Joseon.

 Baekje Historic Areas